 This post may contain affiliate links.
 For more information, read my disclosure policy.

 If you’ve been looking for the BEST Chocolate Cupcake Recipe, you’ve landed in the right place!
-These chocolate cupcakes are soft, moist, and rich with the most amazing chocolate sour cream frosting.
-Plus, they are eggless cupcakes that are easy to make.
+These chocolate cupcakes are soft, moist, and rich – the only chocolate cupcake recipe you need forever.
+Skip the box and make this recipe!!

 Close up photo of best chocolate cupcakes with chocolate frosting in a blue cupcake liner

-• All-purpose flour, Sugar, Salt: typical cake ingredients
+• All-purpose flour, Granulated Sugar, Salt: typical cake ingredients

-• Unsweetened Cocoa Powder: be sure to use regular, NOT dutch process
+• Unsweetened Cocoa Powder: be sure to use regular, NOT dutch-process cocoa (the baking soda can react strangely with it, and I haven’t tested that)

-• Instant coffee granules: optional, but increase the flavor of the chocolate.
+• Instant coffee granules (or espresso powder): these are optional, but increase the flavor of the chocolate.
 The cupcakes don’t taste like coffee, but coffee helps enhance chocolate flavor.
+I think of this as my secret ingredient for a rich and decadent chocolate cupcake.

 How to Make Chocolate Cupcakes

-2. Bake: Fill cupcake liners about 2/3 full with batter and bake the cupcakes for 12 to 15 minutes.
+• Fill cupcake liners in a muffin pan about 2/3 full with batter and bake the cupcakes for 12 to 15 minutes.
 Cool them completely before frosting.

 Chocolate cupcake being held in hand that's half eaten to show inside